alexander-m-pusch/forge-simple-imc-standard/README.md

 ## The UIMCP pipeline
 The UIMC Protocol works by completing steps in a pre-defined order, which are the following:
 ### 1. Broadcasting
+In the InterModEnqueueEvent of the mod that provides the API, an IMC message is sent to every other loaded mod:
+The "method" argument must be "api" and the "thing" argument must be a supplier of a (callback) function that takes in a String "key" and returns a function "value" for that key.
+Three keys must always return a function in order for a mod to be UIMCP-compliant:
+  1. The supplied function must return a function of type <String, Void> for the key "version".
+The function associated with the key "version" must return the API       version when invoked with no arguments.
+  2. The supplied function must return a function of type <String, Void> for the key "apiName".
+The function associated with the key "apiName" must return the           API's name when invoked with no arguments.
+  3. The supplied function must return a function of type <Function <<Function<Function<?,?>, String>, String> for the key "customAPIFunctions".
+The function           associated with the key "customAPIFunctions" must return a function which takes in the callee's modId as an argument and returns a function which returns           functions for a specific keyword.
+This is used for providing special functions only for a specific calling mod.
+An example can be seen below.
+If no special         functions are available for the calling mod, the function returned by "customAPIFunctions" should return null when called with the modId of the calling mod.
+  4. The supplied function must return a function of type <Function<Function<?,?>, String>

+## Example usage
+An example implementation would look like the following: